ECMP Flow-Based Forwarding

 If there is an ECMP set for the active route, Junos OS uses a hash algorithm to choose one of the next-hop addresses in the ECMP set to install in the forwarding table.

 ECMP flow-based forwarding on SRX Series Firewalls and vSRX Virtual Firewall instances applies to IPv4 and IPv6 unicast traffic flows.
-Starting in Junos OS Release 15.1X49-D60 and Junos OS Release 17.3R1, ECMP flow-based forwarding of IPv6 unicast traffic is supported on all SRX Series Firewalls and vSRX Virtual Firewall instances.
+Starting in Junos OS Release 15.1X49-D60 and Junos OS Release 17.3R1, ECMP flow-based forwarding of IPv6 unicast traffic is supported on selected SRX Series Firewalls and vSRX Virtual Firewall instances.
 Multicast flow is not supported.

 ECMP for Reverse Traffic